Sunday 1st September 2019

 Not only do you get to challenge yourself in this truly stunning environment, you get to share your experience with others while Channel Events takes care of the safety of your day and provide a stunning route (and a brew).
 Included in your entry is a Certificate of Completion, souvenir mug, friendly marshals, locally blended tea and roasted coffee from Miles, checkpoints with water stations, and a fabulous day.

-Why not commemorate your event with a 2018 event t-shirt, or even a Channel Events Dryrobe or Hoody.
+Why not commemorate your event with a 2019 event t-shirt.
 These items will need to be pre-ordered and can be collected on the event day from our merchandise tent.

 Can I hire a bike?